oct1473254/TheaterNotes/index.md

 This is exercise is based off Anne Bogart's composition exercise.
 Each pair will direct the other in a solo performance.
 So you will each have an opportunity to be a performer and a director.

+#### Project Parameters (All compositions must include all elements, in no particular order):
 - Minimum of 4 minutes, Maximum of 7 minutes
-- Using the other person as a performer.
-- A surprise
-- One piece of music
-- a brilliant use of metonymy
+- - a brilliant use of metonymy
+- One piece of music with no lyrics
 - A dramatic contrast in lighting
-- depth or perspective using the Zoom camera
+- a well excetued use of depth or perspective using the Zoom camera
 - a broken expectation
 - A revelation of space, character or object
+- a hilarious or extraordinary moment of dance
 - a conscious use of color
 - No more than a paragraph of text, with the suggestion that the less text the better.
 -